First Severe Bird Flu Case In US Sparks Alarm - UrduPoint

 The current US outbreak of the flu -- technically the Highly Pathogenic Avian Influenza, or H5N1 bird flu -- was first reported in March in dairy cows.

-The rising frequency and diversity of mammalian infections in recent years have heightened concerns about the virus' adaptability and its potential for cross-species transmission.
+US cases have included a young child in California, reported last month.

-Compounding these concerns is the possible role of raw milk as a vector for transmission.
+Compounding concerns is the possible role of raw milk as a vector for transmission.

 Uncertainty looms over how the incoming administration of President-elect Donald Trump will address the outbreak.